 A Simple Vision Statement.

 THE Collaborative is a non-profit organization, currently under construction.
 Our goal is to provide a space for an imaginative learning experience of the sacred & creative expression, throughout the history of religious art.
-We are dedicated to explore new and innovative approaches in the presentation of these vast and invaluable resources.
+We are dedicated to exploring new and innovative approaches in the presentation of these vast and invaluable resources.

 Ahamagi Sacred uses digital image manipulation and other combined processes of raw data in hopes of creating a more inspired presentation of the more traditional material of Western Art.
 We are also working hard to provide an abundance of resources for Religious and Secular Educational pursuits within the fine arts.
 The majority of money we raise will be used to help end hunger, sickness and homelessness.
 And or else-wise to be committed to the promotion of good-will and to provide comfort in our frail efforts to love each other & lift one another up.